Strategic Planning: From Reacting to Leading

 Instead, Libby's process breaks planning into distinct conversations with clear purposes:

-Core values and organizational focus (What principles guide our decisions?)
+• Core Values (Re-)Definition (What values will guide our decisions?)

 What's unique about Libby's approach is its simplicity.
 "When I was preparing for this conversation, I looked at a bunch of different strategic frameworks and got super overwhelmed," she admitted.
 "I worried my process was too simple."

 But that simplicity is precisely what made it work.
 "You don't need every team to come with a slide deck; you don’t need an overwrought process.
-You need the four key things that will actually drive your organization forward: a long-term target, a detailed plan for the year, a detailed plan for the next 90 days, and articulated values or focus to filter decisions."
+You need the key things that will actually drive your organization forward: a long-term goal, a clear definition of success in 12 months, a detailed plan for the next 90 days, and an agreed upon definition of your business and market to filter tough decisions."

 Within a year, they resolved their tech debt, reduced hosting costs by 80%, positioned Whetstone to scale to 100,000 more users, and doubled revenue – all with zero customer or employee churn related to our tough choices."